igor-ramazanov/kak-tree-sitter-helix/README.md

 The things will likely change a lot in the nearest future.

+## Vision
+The vision is similar to the one of [`Helix`](https://helix-editor.com): to provide good out-the-box experience with minimum configuration.

+We'll sacrifice configurability where possible in favour of the good experience if such trade-off comes.

 ## Contributions
 PRs are welcomed!

 Checkout the [issues list](https://github.com/igor-ramazanov/kak-tree-sitter-helix/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).